bodowd/tmpdb/README.md

 It can be an option if an application needs to store key value pairs where the values are stored on disk where there may be more room than in memory.

-However, it uses a hash map to map keys to the values stored on disk, so tmpdb needs to keep all the keys in memory.
+It uses a hash map to map keys to the values stored on disk, so tmpdb needs to keep all the keys in memory.

 The motivation behind it was to use this as a cache in something like a AWS Lambda